 When a person is dependent on a substance it means they develop painful withdrawal symptoms when they try to stop using the substance.
 Further symptoms of dependence on Xanax include a craving for the medication and the continued need to take the substances despite the psychological, interpersonal, and physical problems.

-The risk of developing a dependence on Xanax is higher in people whose dosage is higher than 4 mg/day and with long term use.
+The risk of developing is higher in people whose dosage is higher than 4 mg/day and with long term use.
 The risk of dependence is elevated even farther in people who have a history of drug or alcohol abuse.

 Xanax Withdrawal And Detox